Well-posedness and stability analysis of a landscape evolution model: Conclusion and perspectives

 This analysis is a preliminary step in the study of pattern formation on erodible surfaces.
 We have shown that an instability mechanism can explain the formation of parallel channels at the early stages of erosion.
-We plan to perform a more complete parametric study of the system, in order to understand the various behaviours of the model.
-This analysis should be completed by numerical simulation to illustrate these behaviours.
+We plan to perform a more complete parametric study of the system, in order to understand the various behaviors of the model.
+This analysis should be completed by numerical simulation to illustrate these behaviors.
 There are several interesting direction of research.
 First, the analysis of this model could be extended to more general landscapes like mountains or valley.
 In these cases, the well-posedness of the system in short time can be still valid, as long as the water level and the water speed does not vanish.
 A similar stability analysis could be carried out if steady states exist.
 One could also consider more involved models.
 Indeed a lot of factors are not taken into account as weather, vegetation, animal and human activities.
 It is be quite difficult to include these factors in the model, but a possible amelioration would be to include randomness in the equations.
 A random term could allow to model these factors which fluctuate over time.
+Moreover, a non constant source term, that would model the variations of rain in time would make the model more realistic.
 Another potential improvement of the model would be to consider more complex laws for the fluid velocity or even consider shallow water type models for the evolution of the layer of fluids.